SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical1.rst

   cd EpigenomicsTutorial-ISMB2017/session1
   ls -lh step1/input

 You can see the *.bam and *.bai files for the three cell-lines and the two examined histone modifications.
+You also see some *.wig files which we'll use later when looking at our data using IGV, ignore them for now.
 Now we want to get a brief overview on the nature of the bam files.

 **2.** Create summary statistics using samtools
 ::